biojava/biojava.github.io/_wikis/BioJava:Tutorial:Changeability_examples.md

         redBlackDist = new RedBlackDist(rollDist);

-Now we must make an object to estimate the rollDist probabilities.
-This is done using a DistributionTrainerContext instance called dtc. dtc will colate counts for each of the forty outcomes so that rollDist can then represent these frequencies as a probability distribution.
+Now we must make an object to estimate the `rollDist` probabilities.
+This is done using a `DistributionTrainerContext` instance called `dtc`.
+`dtc` will colate counts for each of the forty outcomes so that `rollDist` can then represent these frequencies as a probability distribution.

         final DistributionTrainerContext dtc =
           new SimpleDistributionTrainerContext();